-- 2. Perform the following steps to ensure that the Nymi Agent uses the Nymi Infrastructure Service Account to communicate with NES. - a) Create a text file named creds.text that contains two lines: - Username of the Nymi Infrastructure Service Account - Password of the Nymi Infrastructure Service Account - b) Open a Command prompt with the Run as Administrator option. - c) From the command prompt change to the C:\Nymi\NymiAgent\Tools directory, and type the following command:
+- 2. Perform the following steps to ensure that the Nymi Agent uses the Nymi Infrastructure Service Account to communicate with Nymi Enterprise Server(NES). - a) Create a text file named creds.txt that contains two lines: - Username of the Nymi Infrastructure Service Account - Password of the Nymi Infrastructure Service Account - b) Open a Command prompt with the Run as Administrator option. - c) From the command prompt change to the C:\Nymi\NymiAgent\Tools directory, and type the following command: